-This is a brief article I wrote for the internal newsletter of the EHRC; it never got published due to delays in the coming out of the newsletter.
-I have planned to update it with additional information on recent events such as the new mandate of the MoJ to provide assistance to ‘women and children’ in civil cases.
+I wrote This brief article for the internal newsletter of the EHRC; it never got published due to delays in the coming out of the newsletter.
+I have planned to update it with additional information on recent events such as the new mandate of the MoJ to assist ‘women and children’ in civil cases.
 The intensified criminal legal aid activities of the Public Defenders Office under the Federal Supreme Court should also be mentioned.
 Finally, one should be wary of the current status of CSO/NGO legal aid programs in light of the post-Charities and Societies Proclamation challenges.
 As far as I can tell, the only ones that have survived are those supported through the EHRC funding initiative.
-Anyway, I believe the original version could serve as a starting point until I (or someone else) can come up with a revised version.
+Anyway, I believe the original version could serve as a starting point until I (or someone else) can develop a revised version.
 So, here it is.